 ENDIF.

 As they are only references, no real data can be stored inside.
-So, declared DATA
+So, declared DATA is needed in every case of use.

 DATA: w_name TYPE string VALUE `Max`,